AlexeyPopovUA/Learning-ExtJS-6-Classes/README.md

 # Learning-ExtJS-6-Classes
 Learning ExtJS 6 Classes

-This project was created to come up with ideas how to implement private methods in ExtJS classes
+This project was created to come up with ideas how to implement private methods in ExtJS classes.

+If you want to build and run this application you need:

+1. Install latest Sencha CMD.
+2. Open console in root folder and run next comands:

+    sencha app build
+    sencha app watch